wekeo/eocanvas/docs/source/index.rst

 EO Canvas provides a fully compliant Python 3 client that can be used to interact with the **WEkEO Serverless Functions API**.

-WEkEO Serverless Functions service exposes a RESTful interface allowing users to remotely execute ESA SNAP or EUMETSAT DataTailor processing.
+WEkEO Serverless Functions service exposes a RESTful interface allowing users to remotely execute ESA SNAP or EUMETSAT Data Tailor processing.

 Check out the :doc:`usage </usage>` section for further information, including how to :doc:`install </installation>` the project.